ProPra7000/AutodeskSynthesisTesting/README.md

-# AutodeskSynthesisTesting
+# Vision Software
-Goal is to support emulation of new code and mechanical designs
+Goal is to create a vision software for the robot